wieslawsoltes/Dock/docs/dock-xaml.md

    }
    ```

-   Register the view locator in `App.axaml`:
+   If you use a view locator, register it in `App.axaml`:
    ```xaml
    <Application xmlns="https://github.com/avaloniaui"
                 xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"